Glenn Frey: Illness and death

-From about 2000, Frey had suffered from rheumatoid arthritis, which affected his joints.
-The medication that he was prescribed to control the disease eventually led to colitis and pneumonia; and, in November 2015, the Eagles announced they were postponing their appearance at the Kennedy Center Honors because Frey required surgery for intestinal problems and needed a lengthy recovery period.
-Because of complications from pneumonia, he never had the surgery and was placed in a medically induced coma at Columbia University Medical Center.
-Frey died there on January 18, 2016, at the age of 67, from complications of rheumatoid arthritis, acute ulcerative colitis and pneumonia.
-Medications for rheumatoid arthritis or ulcerative colitis can compromise the immune system's ability to fight off pneumonia.
+Frey was diagnosed with rheumatoid arthritis in 2000, which affected his joints.
+The medication that he was prescribed to control the disease eventually led to colitis and pneumonia.
+In November 2015, the Eagles announced they were postponing their appearance at the Kennedy Center Honors because Frey required surgery for intestinal problems and needed a lengthy recovery period.
+Because of complications from pneumonia, he never had the surgery and was placed in a medically induced coma at Columbia University Irving Medical Center.
+Frey died there on January 18, 2016, at the age of 67, from complications of rheumatoid arthritis, acute ulcerative colitis, and pneumonia.
+Some medications for rheumatoid arthritis or ulcerative colitis are immune suppressants and can compromise the immune system's ability to fight off pneumonia.
 In January 2018, Frey's widow filed a suit against Mount Sinai Hospital and gastroenterologist Steven Itzkowitz for the wrongful death of Frey.

-Frey was publicly mourned by his friends, fellow musicians and bandmates, including Don Henley, Randy Meisner, J. D. Souther, Jack Tempchin, Irving Azoff, Linda Ronstadt, Don Felder, and Bob Seger.
+Frey was publicly mourned by his friends, fellow musicians, and bandmates, including Don Henley, Randy Meisner, JD Souther, Jack Tempchin, Irving Azoff, Linda Ronstadt, Don Felder, Joe Walsh, and Bob Seger.
+A life-sized statue of Frey was unveiled at the Standin' on the Corner Park in Winslow, Arizona, on September 24, 2016, to honor his songwriting contributions to "Take It Easy".
+The song was the Eagles' first single in 1972, with Frey its lead vocalist.
 At the 58th Annual Grammy Awards, the remaining members of the Eagles and Jackson Browne performed "Take It Easy" in his honor.
-A life-sized statue of Frey was unveiled at the Standin' on the Corner Park in Winslow, Arizona, on September 24, 2016, to honor his songwriting contributions to "Take It Easy", made famous by the Eagles as their first single in 1972.
-The road which runs next to the high school (now a middle school) that he attended in Royal Oak, Michigan bears his name.
+The road running next to the high school (now a middle school) that Frey attended in Royal Oak, Michigan also bears his name.